 No one is saved through keeping the Law.
 The law serves only as a mirror to point out sin in our lives.
 Cleansing and forgiveness from that sin come only through Christ.
 Christians do not keep the law to be saved but because they are saved.
-When the believer accepts God’s free gift, the Lord comes into his/her heart and transforms that person into His nature.
+When the believer accepts God’s free gift, the Lord comes into his heart and transforms him into His nature.
 “I will put my laws into their mind, and write them in their hearts” (Hebrews 8:10).

 Of himself man cannot bring forth good works.
-It is necessary for him to be spiritually re-created in Christ before he can produce the good works God purposes he shall bring forth.
-By a change of the will, affections, and purposes the privilege and duty of witnessing by good works become possible (Matt.
-5:14–16).
+It is necessary for him to be born again in Christ before he can do the good works God plans for him.
+By a change of the will, thoughts, and purposes the privilege and duty of witnessing by good works become a reality (Matthew 5:14–16).

 In His service,